bmqn/cFMC/README.md

 # cFMC

-A parser and interpreter for the C-like FMC variant discussed in my dissertation project at the University of Bath.
+A parser and interpreter for the C-like Functional Machine Calculus (FMC) variant discussed in my dissertation project at the University of Bath.

 ### Programs